NREL/HPC/docs/Documentation/Systems/Swift/running.md

 1 hour walltime * 0.5 nodes * 1 QoS Factor * 5 Charge Factor = **2.5** AU per node-hour.

+### Shared/Fractional GPU Nodes

+Jobs on Swift may also share GPU nodes.

+Standard GPU nodes have 96 CPU cores, four NVIDIA A100 40GB GPUs, and 1TB RAM.

+You may request 1, 2, 3, or 4 GPUs per GPU node, as well as any additional CPU and RAM required.
+A

+Usage is tracked on the basis of:

+1 GPU = 25% of total cores (24/96) = 25% of total RAM (256GB/1TB) = 25% of a node

+**The highest quantity of resource requested will determine the total AU charge.**

+For example, a request of 1 GPU, up to 24 CPU cores, and up to 256GB RAM will be charged at 12.5 AU/hr.

+A request of 1 GPU, 48 CPU cores, and 100GB RAM will be charged at 25 AU/hr:

+* 1/4 GPUs = 25% total GPUs = 50 AU * 0.25 = 12.5 AU (ignored)
+* 48/96 cores = 50% total cores = 50 AU * 0.5 = **25 AU** (this is what will be charged)
+* 100GB/1TB = 10% total RAM = 50 AU * 0.10 = 5 AU (ignored)

+A request of 2 GPUs, 55 CPU cores, and 200GB RAM will be charged at approximately 28.7 AU/hr:

+* 2/4 GPUs = 0.5 * 50 = 25 AU (ignored)
+* 55/96 cores ~= 57.3% of total cores, 50 * .573 = **28.65 AU** (this is what will be charged)
+* 200GB/1TB = 0.2 * 50 = 10 AU (ignored)

+RAM usage may be calculated in a similar fashion.

 ## Software Environments and Example Files

 Multiple software environments are available on Swift, with a number of commonly used modules including compilers, common build tools, specific AMD optimized libraries, and some analysis tools.
 The environments are in date stamped subdirectories, in the directory /nopt/nrel/apps.
 Each environment directory has a file myenv.\*.
 Sourcing that file will enable the environment.

 When you login you will have access to the default environments and the *myenv* file will have been sourced for you.
 You can see the directory containing the environment by running the `module avail` command.